If you’ve been charged with pot possession in or around Polk County, Iowa, you should contact Iowa marijuana possession lawyers.

 If you’re eligible for a deferred judgment, this might be an option for your marijuana possession charge.

 A deferred judgment won’t show up on basic criminal background checks but it will show up in the NCIS database.
 If an employer requests a waiver when you apply for a job, they will be able to find out about this.
-If that’s something that’s a problem for you, it’s definitely something you should tell your marijuana possession attorney about while you’re weighing your options.

 Step 3: Trial